RipaEx/ripa-faucet/README.md

     }
 }
 ```
-- `node` - The IP address of the Ark node the backend will use to query Ark's blockchain
+- `node` - The IP address of the Ripa node the backend will use to query Ripa's blockchain
 - `port` - The port the server will listen on
-- `payPerClick` - How much Ark to credit users per use of the faucet
+- `payPerClick` - How much Ripa (XPX) to credit users per use of the faucet
 - `cooldown` - How long users have to wait before using the faucet again (in seconds)
 - `paySchedule` - When the faucet automatically pays out, in cron format
 - `payMinimum` - The minimum balance users must accrue before they are paid out